+SECTION 4.
+PURCHASING ALTERNATIVES

-4.1 Sealed Bids
+Sealed Bids

-- A formal sealed bid procedure is required for all purchases in excess of \$100,000 except professional services (engineering/architecture) and those on the State of Minnesota Cooperative Purchasing Venture (CPV) for things like heavy equipment. - A published notice of bid is required in the official city newspaper at least seven days in advance of bid opening.
+A formal sealed bid procedure is required for all purchases in excess of \$100,000 except professional services (engineering/architecture) and those on the State of Minnesota Cooperative Purchasing Venture (CPV) for things like heavy equipment.

+A published notice of bids is required in the official city newspaper at least seven days in advance of bid opening.
 The published notice must state where the plans and specifications can be obtained by bidders and specifically, where the bid opening will be held.
-The notice may also be published on the city's official web site; however, this publication is in addition to the official newspaper publication. - All bid openings are to be administered by originating department. - The preparation of all specifications are to be the responsibility of the originating department. - Required authorization for plans and specifications is the responsibility of the originating department. - The city council must formally approve the bid contract. - The originating department then provides an electronic copy of the signed contract with the Clerk.
+The notice may also be published on the city's official website; however, this publication is an addition to the official newspaper publication.

+All bid openings are to be administered by originating department.

+The preparation of all specifications are to be the responsibility of the originating department.

+Required authorization for plans and specifications is the responsibility of the originating department.

+The City Council must formally approve a bid contract.

+The originating department then provides an electronic copy of the signed contract to the City Clerk.

-4.2 State, County and Other Cooperative Purchasing Contracts
+State, County and Other Cooperative Purchasing Contracts